-Honorary Chairman of the Porcupine Marine Natural History Society
+Honorary Chairperson of the Porcupine Marine Natural History Society

 I returned to Edinburgh and successfully applied for a post in the Zoology Department of the National Museums Scotland where I started work on the marine collections.
 I was introduced to the world of Polychaetes by the Director Norman Tebble who had previously worked on planktonic polychaetes.
 Since then I have been interested in